-In 2018, researchers at Northwestern University (NWU) concluded in a clinical trial that face yoga can make one, on average, look three years younger.
-Published in the Journal of the American Medical Association (JAMA) Dermatology, one of the leading specialized medical publications, the study was the first of its kind.
-The findings were widely reported in media outlets like the New York Times, Huffington Post, NBC News, Wall Street Journal, ABC and the Harvard Health Blog.
-As a dermatology professor and lead researcher of the study, Dr. Murad
+In 2018, the beauty world was buzzing over a new study.
+A clinical trial at Northwestern University (NWU) found that face yoga makes one, on average, look three years younger.
+The story received a significant amount of buzz in the press, widely reported in media outlets like the New York Times, Huffington Post, NBC News, Wall Street Journal, ABC, and the Harvard Health Blog.

 Table of Contents

 Yoga is a physical activity that often includes interconnected postures, breathing exercises and meditation.
 Practiced for stress relief, meditation, posture correction,